By Matt Keener, president of Keener Marketing Solutions

 My theory on online recruiting is this: start by inviting people who appear to be top freelancers in their respective fields.

-This can be easier to spot on a site like oDesk; as I point out in my training series, it is important to know how to use oDesk filters to drill down to a manageable candidate pool.
+This can be easier to spot on a site like Upwork; as I point out in my training series, it is important to know how to use Upwork filters to drill down to a manageable candidate pool.
 But a quick Google search can often give you an idea of their online activity through their own websites or social networks.

 Stay committed & don’t get frustrated